 A data vault is a system made up of a model,

-The glaring use case to me is one where you are auditing data for any reason: banking, security, logistics, or a number of other reasons why you are auditing data of your systems.
-Let’s say you decide that you need to update your security model to include additional fields and new applications in your enterprise.
-Using a data vault, you are able to checkpoint the time when you made the security model changes, update your infrastructure with your changes (and all associated applications), and the business team would continue receiving the full view of historical and current information regarding the audit trail.
+Let’s say you decide you need to update your security model to include additional fields and new applications in your enterprise.
+Using a data vault, you are able to checkpoint the time you made the security model changes and update your infrastructure with the changes, including all associated applications.
+This means the business team continues receiving the full view of historical and current information regarding the audit trail.

-I hope that you have learned a little bit about how we see each of these data models as well as seeing the value in each of them.
-There is
+I hope that you have learned a little bit about each of these data models, as well as their individual values.